ggedde/Responsive-Images/README.md

 # Responsive-Images  with LazyLoad Option
 Version 4.1.0
-Resizes Images based on Browser width
+Resizes Images based on Image container width or Browswer width.

 ##How to Use##
 Include the plugin from source.min.js into your project.